Corporate Governance

 Summary of Results of Analysis and Evaluation of Effectiveness of Board of Directors

-TIS strives for the best corporate governance and works continuously to make improvements in that area.
-Since fiscal 2016, ended March 31, 2016, the Company has evaluated the effectiveness of the Board of Directors each fiscal year with the aim of identifying issues and areas for improvement and linking them to initiatives to improve the Board’s effectiveness.
-For the fiscal 2023 evaluation, all directors and Audit & Supervisory Board members were given a questionnaire to be submitted anonymously.
-The questionnaire asked them to conduct a comprehensive self-evaluation and self-analysis of the composition and operation of the Board of Directors.
+TIS strives for the best corporate governance for its sustainable growth and improvement of corporate value and works continuously to make improvements in that area.
+Since fiscal 2016, ended March 31, 2016, the Company has evaluated the effectiveness of the Board of Directors each fiscal year with the aim of identifying issues and areas for improvement and linking them to initiatives to improve the Board's effectiveness.
+Currently, the Company makes an effort to strengthen the monitoring function of the Board of Directors to speed up and streamline decision making and business execution of the Group.
+For the fiscal 2025 evaluation, all directors and Audit & Supervisory Board members were given a questionnaire to be submitted anonymously.
+The questionnaire asked them to conduct a comprehensive self-evaluation and self-analysis of the priority themes for further enhanced corporate governance as well as the operation of the Board of Directors.
 Individual interviews were also conducted, and the Board of Directors held discussions based on the results of those interviews.
 The method and results of the evaluation are described below.

 3. Results of analysis and evaluation of effectiveness of the Board of Directors